kigster/sidekiq-cluster/README.md

     -P, --pidfile=FILE               Pidfile prefix,
                                      eg "/var/www/shared/config/sidekiq.pid"

-    -l, --logfile=FILE               Logfile for the cluster script
+    -L, --logfile=FILE               Logfile for the cluster script

     -M, --max-memory=PERCENT         Maximum percent RAM that this cluster should not exceed.
 Defaults to 80%.